chaoss/grimoirelab-tutorial/docs/data-sources/add-configurations.md

 out_index = git_study_forecast
 ```

-Once you have made the following changes, just re-run your containers with
+Once you have made the following changes, run your containers with
 docker-compose

 ```console